dankgarlic1/Smart-Readme-Generator/README.md

    smart-readme-generator
    ```

+2. **Make sure to run this command in a directory where your `package.json` is present.**

-2. **Provide your OpenAI API key**:
+3. **Provide your OpenAI API key**:

    - You will be prompted to provide your OpenAI API key.
 You can choose to load it from a `.env` file, a `.env.local` file, or paste it manually.

-3. **Answer the prompts**:
+4. **Answer the prompts**:
    - Follow the prompts to input details about your project.
-The tool will use your responses to generate a well-structured README file.
+You will also have an option to specify any custom notes, such as preferences for the tone or style of the README (e.g., witty, funny, arrogant, formal).
+If you are unable to run this command in a directory where package.json is present You can include your tech stack here to get the best result.

 Your README will be generated and saved as `README.md` in your current directory. ✨